eclipse-archived/ceylon/compiler-java/README.md

 the compiler to figure out each class's full name.
 It is a colon-separated path, much like javac's -sourcepath argument.

 You can add -rep arguments to add module repositories.
-Note that this is currently limited to local folders.
+These can either be local paths or HTTP URLs.

 Running your Ceylon program
 ---------------------------

-Right now the Ceylon runner doesn't support module repositories so you have to give it a valid classpath (this will be fixed soon):

-    bin/ceylon -cp build/ceylon-cars/unversioned/default_module-unversioned.car helloworld
+In order to run your Ceylon program you'll need the https://github.com/ceylon/ceylon-runtime project.
+Clone that repository and follow the README instructions.

 Generating the API documentation
 --------------------------------

 The ceylondoc tool can be run as follows:

-    bin/ceylond -out api-docs -src ../ceylon.language/languagesrc/current
+    bin/ceylond -out api-docs -src ../ceylon.language/languagesrc/current ceylon.language